The Smugglers of Sennen

 accurately, by her husband, James TREMBATH of St Just [another long story]

-After reseaching I now am sure that the Henry and Mathew GEORGE mentioned
+After much research I am now sure that the Henry and Mathew GEORGE mentioned

 landlord of the INN at the COVE through all the Census; 1841 -1891

-On an old map of Norden's it is called "The Ship" inn This maps was surveyed
+On an old map of Norden's it is called "The Ship" inn.
+This map was surveyed

 in the names of landlords not being those current at the time of publication.

-Sometime in late 1800's the inns name was changed to the "Old Success" after the
+Sometime in late 1800's the name was changed to the "Old Success" after the

-seine net company of the same name and .
-It was painted at this time by the
+seine net company of that name.
+It was painted by the

-artist Farquarar, who lived in his studio in one of the net lofts near the inn.
+artist Farquhar, who lived in his studio in one of the net lofts near the inn.

 On the 1901 Mathew GEORGE is listed as a fisherman and the inn is not